Dreezy305/NestJs-Interview-Questions/README.md

 ### How do we access Request object in Nestjs

-We can access the request object by instructing Nest to inject it by adding the @Req() decorator to the handler's signature.
+Request object can be accessed by adding the @Req() decorator to the handler's signature.

 ```typescript
 import { Controller, Get, Req } from '@nestjs/common';